 A minimum of $1000 is required for a deposit.
 The full amount or outstanding balance can also be payed below.

 Important!
-Please note, In the event of a cancellation there is no refund of the deposit unless I can fill your spot.
+Please note, In the event of a cancellation there is no refund.
+Photography Booking Policy, please read.

 Tonquin Valley lies in Jasper National Park, just east of British Columbia on the continental divide.
 23km from the nearest road this workshop offers a taste of a true Canadian wilderness experience, away from traffic, away from the hubbub of everyday city life and off the beaten track.